ashyshka/ashyshka/README.md

 Currently learning Python more deeper and interested in Go programming.
 And I`ve plan to learned and take Professional Certificate as a GCP Cloud Architect.
 In general I’m open to challenges and at the same time I like working with best real-world solutions and open source solutions.

-Foreign Language Skills
+Foreign Language Skills:

-Language  Written      Spoken
+- Language: English
+- Written:  Intermediate

-English   Intermediate Pre-Intermediate
+- Spoken:   Pre-Intermediate

 **Project Description: Food delivery with multi-regional representation in UA/MD/UZ**